 How is Mesothelioma Diagnosed?

 Often the route to being diagnosed with mesothelioma begins with the GP.
-Many people will seek advice from their doctor when the develop symptoms such as shortness of breath.
+Many people will seek advice from their doctor when they develop symptoms such as shortness of breath.

 If you are worried that you may have mesothelioma and are unsure how what will happen next the following information will help you understand some of the tests used to diagnose mesothelioma.